intsakshamTyagi/student-record-management-system/README.md

+# Student Record Management System

-A basic cui based crud application written in c++ to manage student records.
-A project taken to polish basics of c++ programming language.
+A basic console-based CRUD (Create, Read, Update, Delete) application written in C++.
+This project was built to strengthen my understanding of the fundamentals of the C++ programming language before moving on to more advanced concepts.

-#Features of program:
+## Features

-add student to records
+- Add student records

-edit student name or marks
+- Edit a student's name or marks

-delete student record
+- Delete student records

-search student by roll number
+- Search for a student by roll number

-calculate average marks of students
+- Calculate the average marks of all students

-find topper amongst records
+- Find the topper among all records

-display grade for a student
+- Display the grade of a student

-#Concepts used:

-variables
+## Concepts Used

+- Variables
-control structures
+- Control structures

-iteration

-functions

-arrays

-basic OOP(struct)
+- Loops (Iteration)
+- Functions
+- Arrays
+- Structures (`struct`)
+- Pointers

-input validation
+- Input validation

-#Future improvements:

-convert to OOP
+## Future Improvements

+- Rewrite the project using Object-Oriented Programming (OOP)
-using dynamic arrays
+- Replace fixed-size arrays with dynamic arrays (`std::vector`)

+## Author

+Saksham Tyagi